Walt Disney Studios (Burbank): Team Disney – The Michael D. Eisner Building

 Formerly known as the Team Disney Burbank building, Team Disney – The Michael D. Eisner Building is the main building located at the Walt Disney Studios.
-Completed in 1990 and designed by Michael Graves, the Team Disney Burbank building contains the office of CEO Robert A. Iger as well as the boardroom for the board of directors.
+Completed in 1990 and designed by Michael Graves, the Team Disney Burbank building contains the office of CEO Josh D'Amaro as well as the boardroom for the board of directors.
 It also houses offices for members of Senior Management, such as Alan Bergman, chairman of Walt Disney Studios.
 Prior to the opening of the Team Disney Burbank building in 1990, Disney executives were located in the old Animation building and the Roy O. Disney Building; the animators had been forced to relocate in 1985 into a series of warehouses, trailers, and hangars in nearby Glendale.

 The Team Disney structure is sometimes called the "Seven Dwarfs Building".
 It has large sculpted atlantes of the Seven Dwarfs holding up the roof of the eastern façade, an homage to the animated film Snow White and the Seven Dwarfs, which provided Walt Disney with the revenue to purchase the Burbank lot.
 Each statue is 19 ft tall, with the exception of the 2/3-sized Dopey at top.
 The building is located opposite the Frank G. Wells building, named for Eisner's former colleague, and president of the Walt Disney Company from 1984 to 1994.
 In 1996, the building was featured in Hollywood Pictures film Spy Hard.
 On January 23, 2006, in honor of Michael Eisner's 21-year leadership of the company, the Team Disney building was rededicated as Team Disney – The Michael D. Eisner Building.